What does sold subject to contract (STC) mean?

 After the seller has accepted an offer from a buyer, the property becomes sold STC.
 Now, the conveyancing process can begin.
 This is where both sides use solicitors and potentially other service providers to uncover all the necessary details about the property, before finalising the contract and arranging for it to be signed if everyone is happy to move forward.

 As mentioned, this can be a lengthy process.
-Allow around 12 weeks to go from ‘sold STC’ to actually selling the property.
+Allow at least 8-12 weeks to go from ‘sold STC’ to actually selling the property.

 Read more